sharonmalio/feature-request-app/README.md

 ## PROJECT FEATURES
 1. Users can create an account, log in and logout.
 2. Users can add new features from their clients.
-3. Users can view data of all the features available.
+3. Users can view all the features available.
 4. Features, of a particular client, are reasigned their priorities based on the priority of the newly added one.

 ## TECH STACK